 “I remember coming here with my brothers.
 It brings back a lot of emotion, a lot of feelings,” Kennedy told the Herald moments after he left Fenway’s fabled field.

-“It’s a moment I’ll never forget,” the ailing Bay State senior senator said of his first pitch lobbed to Jim Rice
+“It’s a moment I’ll never forget,” the ailing Bay State senior senator said of his first pitch lobbed to Jim Rice, who was voted into the Hall of Fame in the offseason.

 The 77-year-old Democrat, who is battling brain cancer, was given a warm welcome by the sellout crowd of 37,057 that braved a chilly day to catch a thrilling 5-3 win over the Tampa Bay Rays.